-Tracy has a true passion for marketing communications and is responsible for the marketing strategy and execution of the company's branding, website, search engine optimization and inbound marketing, lead generation, social media, advertising, public relations and community outreach initiatives.
+Tracy has a true passion for marketing communications and is responsible for the marketing strategy and execution of the company's brand image, website, search engine optimization, inbound marketing, lead generation, social media, advertising, public relations and community outreach initiatives.

 Tracy is a native of South Jersey and returned back to her home state after spending her early career in Norfolk, VA.
 Tracy started in advertising in 2002 and held key roles as advertising production manager, marketing director and special publications manager for a prominent Virginia-based media company.
-She was the director of sales and marketing for a high-end printing firm in Norfolk and most recently held a marketing communications and sales support role for an international fleet management company in the Philadelphia area.
-Tracy earned a Bachelor of Arts degree from Moravian College in Bethlehem, PA and a Master of Business Administration (MBA) with a marketing concentration from Old Dominion University in Norfolk, VA.
+She was the director of sales and marketing for a high-end printing firm in Norfolk and held a marketing communications and sales support role for an international fleet management company in the Philadelphia area.
+Tracy earned a Bachelor of Arts degree from Moravian College in Bethlehem, PA, and a Master of Business Administration (MBA) with a marketing concentration from Old Dominion University in Norfolk, VA.

 Tracy spends her free time traveling, visiting beaches and wineries, hiking the red rocks in Sedona, and enjoying various outdoor activities with her husband and daughter.
-She stays active through kickboxing, Pilates reformer, and walking her puggle, Bailey.
+She stays active through kickboxing, Pilates reformer, and walks with her puggle.
 Tracy is an avid sports fan and enjoys watching football and Philly sports teams with her family and friends.

 Rebecca Higgerson joined the SOLitude Lake Management team as the company's Service and Inventory Manager and was quickly promoted to Director of Operations.
 In this role, she is responsible for managing and overseeing our field service operations, as well as our vendor relations, purchasing, and procurement activities.